Academic Calendar 2025-2026

 If, after their initial collection of evidence, the Instructor determines that there is sufficient evidence to continue with the investigation of a possible departure from academic integrity, the Instructor must use the Appendix A: Notice of Investigation Form (for instructors) (“the NOI”) to notify the student of the alleged departure.
 The following information shall be included in the NOI and sent by email to the student’s Queen’s email account:

-- The evidence on which the investigation is based, including all documents upon which the Instructor will rely;
+• The evidence on which the investigation is based, including all documents upon which the Instructor will rely;

-- The possible remedies and sanctions as outlined below;
+• The possible sanctions as outlined below;

-- The student’s right to respond to the investigation by meeting with the Instructor or by providing a written response;
+• The student’s right to respond to the investigation by meeting with the Instructor or by providing a written response;

 The student is not entitled to receive any notes or other documents created by the Instructor to aid in the investigation except as required to permit the student to understand and respond to the allegations.